dd-hebert/AUTOGPC/README.md

 This app parses and analyzes files exported directly from OMNISEC.
 The app will calculate polymer weight-average molecular weight (<i>M<sub>w</sub></i>), number-average molecular weight (<i>M<sub>n</sub></i>), polydispersity index (*Đ*), and fractional monomer conversion (*p*).
 A report of the data can be generated along with images of the chromatograms for each detector.

+Currently only systems using a triple detector (refractive index, low-angle light scattering, and right-angle light scattering) setup are supported (see [disclaimer](#disclaimer)).

 ## How to Use
 Download all the repo files into your MATLAB working directory, then open and run the ``.m`` file.
 You can use the ``.mlapp`` file and MATLAB's App Designer to make changes to the app if you wish.